 Shear and bulk viscosities can be determined from the corresponding spectral function $\rho(\omega,T)$ via the Kubo formulae

 as a consequence of the linear response theory~\cite{Jeon:1994if}.
-The spectral function can be extracted from the Euclidean correlation function $G(\tau)$ through the following integral transform~\cite{Yagi:2005yb}
+The spectral function can be extracted from the Euclidean correlation function $G(\tau)$ through the following integral transform~\cite{Yagi:2005yb}:

 where periodic conditions are imposed in the imaginary time $\tau$ direction.
 This universal formula allows for the determination of transport coefficients using lattice QCD.
-To compute shear and bulk viscosity, we evaluate the correlation functions of the energy-momentum tensor, denoted as $T_{\mu\nu}(x)$, in the shear and bulk channel, respectively.
-Specifically we measure the correlation function of the traceless part and the trace anomaly of $T_{\mu\nu}(x)$
+To compute shear and bulk viscosity, we evaluate the correlation functions of the energy-momentum tensor, denoted as $T_{\mu\nu}(x)$, in the shear and bulk channels, respectively.
+Specifically we measure the correlation function of the traceless part and the trace anomaly of $T_{\mu\nu}(x)$,

-where $\pi_{ij} = T_{ij} - \frac{1}{3} \delta_{ij} T_{kk}$. \footnote{Here we define the shear channel correlation functions using $\pi_{ij}$ rather than the commonly used $T_{12}$ for two reasons: (i) at vanishing momentum, which is our case, three spatial directions are equivalent so one can choose any $T_{ij}$; (ii) the rotational invariance~\cite{Meyer:2009vj} provides a one-to-one correspondence between the diagonal part and the off-diagonal part of $\pi_{ij}$.
+where $\pi_{ij} = T_{ij} - \frac{1}{3} \delta_{ij} T_{kk}$. \footnote{Here, we define the shear channel correlation functions using $\pi_{ij}$ rather than the commonly used $T_{12}$ for two reasons: (i) at vanishing momentum, which is our case, three spatial directions are equivalent so one can choose any $T_{ij}$, and (ii) the rotational invariance~\cite{Meyer:2009vj} provides a one-to-one correspondence between the diagonal part and the off-diagonal part of $\pi_{ij}$.
 Therefore, using this definition could increase the statistics by a factor of 6.
 The number 10 is a normalization to account for the difference between $T_{12}$ and $\pi_{ij}$.}

-A proper discretization and renormalization of the EMT operator on the lattice is nontrivial due to the breaking of continuous translational symmetry, see e.g. ~\cite{Giusti:2015daa,DallaBrida:2020gux} for detailed discussions.
+A proper discretization and renormalization of the EMT operator on the lattice is nontrivial due to the breaking of continuous translational symmetry, see, e.g., ~\cite{Giusti:2015daa,DallaBrida:2020gux} for detailed discussions.
 Fortunately, gradient flow provides a feasible framework in which the different components of $\pi_{ij}$ renormalize in the same manner.
-In this approach, the EMT can be written in terms of a traceless operator $U_{\mu\nu}$ and a scalar operator $E$~\cite{Suzuki:2013gza}
+In this approach, the EMT can be written in terms of a traceless operator $U_{\mu\nu}$ and a scalar operator $E$~\cite{Suzuki:2013gza},

-Here $c_1$ and $c_2$ are the renormalization constants that are known perturbatively up to 2-loop and 3-loop order, respectively~\cite{Suzuki:2021tlr}.
-In this work, we determine $c_1$ and $c_2$ semi-nonperturbatively; details are given in Sec.~\ref{sec:sec_renormalization}.
+Here, $c_1$ and $c_2$ are the renormalization constants that are known perturbatively up to two-loop and three-loop order, respectively~\cite{Suzuki:2021tlr}.
+In this work, we determine $c_1$ and $c_2$ semi-nonperturbatively---details are given in Sec.~\ref{sec:sec_renormalization}.
 The operators $U_{\mu\nu}$ and $E$ are constructed from the flowed field strength tensor $G^a_{\mu\nu}(x,\tauf)$ as

 where $G^a_{\mu\nu}(x,\tauf)$ is discretized using the standard clover definition evaluated on the flowed gauge fields $B_\mu(x,\tauf)$.
 These fields evolve from the original, unflowed gauge fields $A_\mu(x)$ along a fictitious fifth dimension---the flow time \(\tauf\)---according to~\cite{Luscher:2010iy,Luscher:2013cpa}